Jyoti-P-Das/Business-Analytics-Portfolio-PWC-Upgrad/02-Technoserve-lead-conversion/02_README_TechnoServe.md

 | Business from Client Last Year | Flag for existing vs new client relationship |
 | Opportunity Status | Target variable — Won / Lost |

-> Dataset is an upGrad educational resource.
-Your Excel analysis in `/analysis` and executive PDF in `/presentation` contain the full work.

 ---